-Minneapolis—November 2, 2011—Walden University announced today that multiple presentations were accepted for the 17th Annual Sloan Consortium International Conference on Online Learning, the premier global conference in online learning, in Lake Buena Vista, Fla., Nov.
-9–11, 2011.
-Faculty and staff members will deliver presentations highlighting faculty development, online learning and technology use.
-The conference brings together and engages individuals, institutions and organizations of higher education on topics of online learning.
+Walden University announced today that 27 faculty and staff members will be presenting at the 18th Annual Sloan Consortium International Conference on Online Learning, the premier global conference for online learning, in Lake Buena Vista, Fla., Oct.
+10–12.
+Faculty and staff members will deliver presentations highlighting faculty development and assessment, research best practices, online learning, student outcomes and technology use.

 About Walden University

 For more than 40 years, Walden University has supported working professionals in achieving their academic goals and making a greater impact in their professions and their communities.
 Today, more than 48,500 students from all 50 states and more than 140 countries are pursuing their bachelor’s, master’s or doctoral degrees online at Walden.
 The university provides students with an engaging educational experience that connects them with expert faculty and peers around the world.
 Walden is the flagship online university in the Laureate International Universities network—a global network of more than 60 campus-based and online universities in 29 countries.